xwmx/swiftly/Readme.markdown

 ## Installation

 Simply add the `swiftly` executable to your `$PATH` and use it in place of the `swift` command when running swift scripts.
-To use as a wrapper for the existing `swift` executable, copy the script to a location in your `$PATH` that supercedes that of the existing `swift` executable.

-Swiftly is intended to be primarily called via a shebang.
-To do so, replace the swift sheband with:
+To use run a script with `swiftly`, set the shebang to:

     #!/usr/bin/env swiftly